romankempt/hetbuilder/docs/intro.md

 Requires a C++17 compiler and [cmake](https://cmake.org/).

 It is also recommended to preinstall [spglib](https://atztogo.github.io/spglib/python-spglib.html) and [pybind11](https://github.com/pybind/pybind11).
-Otherwise these will be built a compile time.
+Otherwise, these will be built during the installation from the submodules.

 #### Installing with Anaconda